ARM-software/gator/README_Streamline.txt

 for example when using the linaro-toolchain-binaries
 	make -C /home/username/kernel_2.6.32/ M=`pwd` ARCH=arm CROSS_COMPILE=/home/username/gcc-linaro-arm-linux-gnueabihf-4.7-2013.01-20130125_linux/bin/arm-linux-gnueabihf- modules
 If successful, a gator.ko module should be generated

+It is also possible to integrate the gator.ko module into the kernel build system
+	cd /path/to/kernel/build/dir
+	cd drivers
+	mkdir gator
+	cp -r /path/to/gator/driver-src/* gator
+Edit Makefile in the kernel drivers folder and add this to the end
+	obj-$(CONFIG_GATOR)		+= gator/
+Edit Kconfig in the kernel drivers folder and add this before the last endmenu
+	source "drivers/gator/Kconfig"
+You can now select gator when using menuconfig while configuring the kernel and rebuild as directed

 *** Building the gator daemon ***